WaRpProjects/plugins/README.md

 	* WarpGauntlet - Swaps Weapons and prayer in the hunlef fight Eats and drinks as well.

-	* WarpSkiller - Coming soon.

-	* WarpGorilla - Coming soon.

-	* WarpFisher - Coming soon.
+	* WarpSkiller - Does Gem cutting, High alch, Low alch, Superheat for now more to come.

+	* WarpMasterThieving - Draynor Masterfarmer robber.
+Support eating and banking/dropping.

 How to add: